Skip Navigation Links

 Thanks to Understanding Houston, we had compelling data to begin our issue area selection.
 We first looked at quality-of-life indicators where outcomes in Harris County had stagnated or worsened since 2010, ultimately identifying 24 potential issue areas for focus.

-As a next step, the Foundation engaged more than 100 community leaders—a combination of donors, Foundation Governing Board members, nonprofit professionals, and community residents—through an appreciative inquiry process in 2023.
+As a next step, the Community Foundation engaged more than 100 community leaders—a combination of donors, Community Foundation Governing Board members, nonprofit professionals, and community residents—through an appreciative inquiry process in 2023.
 Appreciative inquiry is a collaborative, strengths-based approach that focuses on engagement through a positive lens to assess strengths, opportunities, and aspirations.

 We also conducted focus groups with 75 community residents, nonprofit professionals, and other stakeholders to hear their hopes and concerns.
-This process enabled us to refine our focus further, and in 2023, the Foundation’s Governing Board and a consensus among key stakeholders selected economic mobility as the first focus area for the Foundation’s High-Impact Grantmaking.
+This process enabled us to refine our focus further, and in 2023, the Community Foundation’s Governing Board and a consensus among key stakeholders selected economic mobility as the first focus area for the Community Foundation’s High-Impact Grantmaking.

 Learn more about our region's poverty and social mobility struggles